-Welcome to the page of Belizean artist and art instructor Marco Antonio Aguilar.
+Welcome to the page of contempory realist artist and art instructor Marco Antonio Aguilar.
 Here you can view artwork, upcoming teaching seminars and theatre events for this fine artist, art instructor, actor, director and choreographer.
 Based in Los Angeles, California, Marco's lessons offer unique art & design in the acrylic medium.
 He is a proud member or the International Guild of Realism and the Ocean Artists Society

 This all started with a gallery telling me that I needed a signature "thing".
 I asked several friends, "What's my thing?," and the answer was always the same: "You're really good at painting The Elements: water, fire, clouds, light.
 Oh, and animals" I decided to follow this broad term of The Elements, because I didn't want to box myself into one genre.
 I'm an artist who just loves to paint, no matter what it is.
 I love observing nature in all forms: Earth, Wind, Water, Fire, Glass, Light, and Metal.
 My challenge for myself is to try to paint The Elements in all forms and try to recreate them with paint.
 Water and Light are my main focus, but I also love expressing myself through all forms of nature including clouds, rocks, waves, trees, and metal.
 My other love is painting fins, feathers and fur.
 So there will always be a large collection of wildlife paintings in my collection, further cementing my connection to nature.